jpos99/TagCopier/documantation/readme.md

 # Tag Copier

-Tag Copier is a program designed to help users manage tags from source files and replicate them to corresponding destination files.
+Tag Copier is a program designed under request from a client, to help them manage image files translating the directory structure into tags at the corresponding files.
 This program is composed of a frontend interface built using PySimpleGUI and backend operations supported by the Python standard library and third-party modules like pyexiv2.

 ## Features: